-Electrochemical Machining offers unique benefits compared to other leading machining processes, such as stress-free machining, no heat-affected zones, and high throughput.
+Pulsed electrochemical machining (PECM), also called precision electrochemical machining, has advantages compared to other leading machining processes, such as stress-free machining, no heat-affected zones, and high-volume production opportunities.

 Voxel Innovations has developed and optimized parts for a wide variety of clients -- Fortune 500 companies, to government contractors, to start-ups.
 We are actively expanding our operations across more sectors, but our current experience has been focused towards the aerospace and medical industries.
 That being said, our technology has the potential to revolutionize any other industrial markets that require work with hard-to-machine metals and delicate precision-- We're always open to new ideas.

 A good example of our applicable technology is what we've developed with heat exchangers, systems that modulate temperature exchanges between two liquids in a component.
 This technology can be used in microprocessor cooling, chemical plants, cryocoolers, aerospace engines and more.
 Heat exchangers are a great example of PECM's uniqueness for several reasons.
 First, heat exchangers typically have repeating feature patterns or high quantities of features in the same vector.
 This high feature count plays to a core strength of the electrochemical machining process; the ability to machine multiple features simultaneously.